tronprotocol/tronweb/docs/tronweb-object.rst

 toDecimal
 ==============================

-Convert a hexadecimal to a decimal number
+Convert a hexadecimal to a decimal number.

 -------